Rules & regulations

-4.3 If RoR is entitled to take disciplinary action against a person it may impose on him any of the Disciplinary Penalties specified in Rule 7, and more than one penalty may be imposed in respect of each contravention of a Rule, including a continuing contravention.
+4.3 If RoR is entitled to take disciplinary action against a person it may impose on him any of the Disciplinary Penalties, and more than one penalty may be imposed in respect of each contravention of a Rule, including a continuing contravention

 5. DISCIPLINARY PANEL

-5.1 RoR appoints the Disciplinary Panel and any potential breach of these Rules may be referred by RoR to the Disciplinary Panel which shall determine whether there has been a breach of these Rules using such procedure as it shall in its discretion deem appropriate and impose such Disciplinary Penalties that it shall deem fit.
+5.1 RoR appoints the Disciplinary Panel and any potential breach of these Rules may be referred by RoR to the Disciplinary Panel which shall determine whether there has been a breach of these Rules using such procedure as it shall in its discretion deem appropriate and impose such Disciplinary Penalties as it shall deem fit

 6. APPEALS COMMITTEE